Piflyer/bluefish3-open-sourced/README.md

 # Rerun for each "day" of the rotating schedule as needed
 ```
+## Issues
+Any issues with the code of generations can be reported through the [issue-tracker](https://github.com/Piflyer/bluefish3-open-sourced/issues)

 ## Contribution
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Any help or feedback will greatly be appreciated.